loxilb-io/loxilbdocs/docs/gtp.md

-# Creating a simple test topology for loxilb
+# Creating a simple test topology for testing GTP with loxilb

 To test loxilb in a completely virtual environment, it is possible to quickly create a virtual test topology.
 We will explain the steps required to create a very simple topology (more complex topologies can be built using this example) :